 Pre-work (self-guided prep session)

 Each student will need to provide his/her own laptop for the course.
-Either Microsoft Windows-based PC’s, or Apple macOS computers will work, but iPads and Chromebooks will not work for this course.
+Microsoft Windows-based PC’s, Apple macOS computers, and Chromebooks will work, but iPads / Android tablets will not work for this course.
 We recommend a laptop made within the past 3-4 years.
 Computers should be free from viruses/malware.
 We have a limited number of rental laptops available for $25/day.

 To be ready for Day 1 of camp, students should complete the following laptop setup steps: